 I do insist that crew arrives reasonably equipped for a small sailing yacht on some long offshore passages.
 Purpose made sailing deck shoes to protect feet & the boat's decks are a must.
 Crew should also arrive with appropriate protective clothing for the elements (night & day, sun, wind & rain).
 A light sleeping bag, with an empty pillowcase (I supply cushions to go in).
 A soft sail bag or rucksack.
 Please no wheelie suitcases!

 Regarding alcohol & smoking?

 I am a moderate alcohol drinker.
 I don't ever allow anyone to smoke inside the boat & I’m aware that smoking causes discomfort to strict non-smokers.
-If I do smoke (rarely), I will never partake near you & it will be outside.
+If I do smoke, I will never partake near you & it will be outside.
 However, these days, I mostly vape (100% odourless).

 Final Polite Request!

-I will respond back to you.
-Please respond back to me, even if it’s a No!
+I will try to respond back to you.
+If I contact you, please respond even if it’s a "No Thank You!"
+Hopefully not.

 Thanks again.
 Looking forward to hearing from you.

 Happy sailing, Solitaire